Hazardous Materials Management

 Empty Chemical Containers

-Empty chemical containers can be reused by Risk Management Services in our hazardous waste program.
+Empty chemical containers can be reused by Health, Safety and Environment Services in our hazardous waste program.

 - Empty Solvent Containers: allow the solvent residue to evaporate out in a fume hood for 1 day then rinse well with water. (ie: methanol, ethanol, acetone, dichloromethane, chloroform, ethyl acetate, ethyl ether, hexanes).